Brassawiking/Expedition-Unknown-TRPG/README.md

 ### Assigned escort
 A character can have escorts assigned to them in form of military and civilians.
 An assigned escort has a clearance and a specialization.
 The number of military and civilians escorts is determined by the characters clearance.
+The military will be very capable and diverse in their abilities.
+A military mechanic might know every nuts and bolts for a vehicle by heart, but you are the ones who DESIGNED every nuts and bolt of the vehicle!
+And that is why your expertise is needed, no one else can match you for it.

 ### Statuses
 Compared to traits, statuses are temporary effects that impacts the characters.
 See following table for list of statuses.